Dwifiqkri/Image-Overlay-Z/README.md

 ---

-<h2>English</h2>
+## English

-A user-friendly graphical application that adds an image overlay over multiple images at once (PNG, JPG, GIF formats).
+A user-friendly graphical application that adds an image overlay over multiple images at once (PNG, JPG formats).
 It offers full customization, including an intelligent feature to automatically adjust the overlay's tone for perfect visibility on any background.

-<h3>✨ Key Features</h3>
+### ✨ Key Features

 -   **Intuitive Graphical Interface (GUI):** No command line needed.
 An easy-to-use interface guides you through the process.
 -   **Intelligent Auto-Recolor:** Automatically analyzes the background of each image and adjusts the overlay to be dark on light areas and light on dark areas, ensuring maximum visibility.